 Dog bites occur far more frequently in Stone Mountain than you might think.
-Although some people fear that all dogs who bite have rabies, that is generally not the case—but a dog doesn’t have to have rabies or any disorder to be considered a vicious animal.
-Dog bites can still cause serious, long-term damage, especially if they become infected.
-In those situations, it is a good idea to call a Stone Mountain dog bite lawyer to discuss your legal options.
+Dog bites can cause severe and long-term damage, especially if they become infected.
+In those situations, it is a good idea to call a Stone Mountain dog bite attorney to discuss your legal options.

 to find a John Foy office near you